annamthomas/work-notes/MultiDataDependentExitVectorization.rst

    }
   }

-The key point here is unlike the general approach the scalar post loop will need to run if we early exit the loop as we do not have predication.
+The key point here is unlike the “full predication” approach the scalar post loop will need to run if we early exit the loop as we do not have predication.
 However, this also gives us a neat way to insert additional guards since it is since it is always valid to fall back to the scalar loop.

-Simple Approach Hoistability
+Hoistability
 ============================

-The general approach required hoisting safety for all conditions guarding dd-exits.
+The “full predication” approach required hoisting safety for all conditions guarding dd-exits.
 The simplified approach does not impose any new requirements.
 So hoistability requirement for dd-exit conditions remains the same.
 In the above example, if I0 is `c[i] = a[i] + b [i]` and  C1 is `if (c[i] < X)`, then we cannot *safely hoist* C1 before I0.

-Simple approach Speculatability
+Speculatability
 ===============================
 Instead of building P0, P1, … predicates this approach requires evaluation of ``anyof(C1^| .. | Cn^)`` at the beginning of the loop.
 So, it still should be valid to safely speculate dd-exiting conditions.
 Fortunately, “freezing” technique still works here.
 Indeed, since ‘poison’ value can only appear at the exiting vector iteration, the loop does not exit at earlier iterations.
 At the same time if some dd-exit guarded by Ci is taken on iteration ‘m’ (will have ‘1’ at position ‘m’), then ``anyof(freeze(C1^)| .. | freeze(Cn^))`` will be evaluated to ‘1’ and we exit the loop before we branch on poison (thereby avoiding UB being introduced in the vectorized version).

-Simple Approach Cost modelling
+Cost modelling
 ==============================

 There is a pretty significant difference in cost  between the approaches.
 This is because each approach works better in certain scenarios:

-  - The Simple approach is cheaper for the vectorized loop since each vector instruction is not predicated (we have the early vectorized exit at the start of the loop).
+  - The “early exit” approach is cheaper for the vectorized loop since each vector instruction is not predicated (we have the early vectorized exit at the start of the loop).
-  - The Simple approach may (very likely) require the scalar epilog loop to run:
+  - The “early exit” approach may (very likely) require the scalar epilog loop to run:
      - If we early exited the vectorized loop, we run upto a maximum of VF iterations
      - If we did not early exit the vectorized loop, scalar epilog loop is run until we complete all iterations or early exit that loop
-  - In the general approach we can tail fold the scalar post loop into the vectorized loop without any added penalty since vectorized loop already uses predication.
+  - In the “full predication” approach we can tail fold the scalar post loop into the vectorized loop without any added penalty since vectorized loop already uses predication.

 The main problem with early exit vectorization cost modelling is that we do not know how many iterations are actually run, so the scalar post loop if not tail folded can be running more iterations compared to the vectorized version.

-Simple Approach Live-Outs
+Live outs
 =========================

 Under C1^| … | Cn^ == 0 assumption, last value extraction mask transforms to: